Disc Reherniation After Surgery | Shift Spinal Health

 Your most recent MRI or CT scan, operative report if available, and a list of current medications and previous treatments.

-Seek urgent medical attention if you are experiencing rapidly progressing neurological symptoms, loss of bladder or bowel control, or bilateral leg weakness.
+Seek urgent medical attention if you are experiencing rapidly progressing neurological symptoms, loss of bladder or bowel control, or new or worsening leg weakness.
 These symptoms may indicate cauda equina syndrome and require immediate assessment.

 Get current imaging

-If you don't already have a recent MRI confirming the reherniation, get one.
-You need to know exactly what's happening — the level, the extent, and whether there's ongoing nerve compression.
-Without this, no clinician can give you an accurate picture.
+If you don't already have a recent MRI confirming the reherniation, your treating doctors will usually arrange one.
+Knowing the level, the extent, and whether there's ongoing nerve compression is important for any clinician to give you an accurate picture.

 Book a clinical assessment at Shift

 Bring your imaging and surgical history.
-We'll give you an honest assessment of whether MT Core Smart Decompression is appropriate for your specific case, what a structured recovery program would look like, and what outcomes are realistic based on your presentation.
+We'll give you an honest assessment of whether MT Core Smart Decompression is appropriate for your specific case, what a structured recovery program would involve, and what's realistic for your presentation — including telling you if it isn't suitable.

-Regardless of which path you choose, the muscular deficits, movement patterns, and loading habits that contributed to the original herniation — and the reherniation — need to be addressed.
-Without this, the same forces continue to act on the disc.
+Whichever path you choose, the muscular, movement, and loading factors that contributed to the original herniation are worth addressing.
+Without this, similar forces can continue to act on the disc.

-Get an honest clinical assessment before you decide.
+Get an honest clinical assessment of your options.

-Book a consultation with Jonathan.
-Bring your imaging.
+Book a consultation at Shift and bring your imaging.
 We'll tell you clearly whether decompression is appropriate for your case — and if it isn't, we'll point you in the right direction.
+We'd always encourage you to weigh this up alongside your specialist's advice.